 Kayaking (Optional): $695 per person

-One pre-voyage hotel night in designated embarkation city; early check-in (up to 24 hours prior to usual check-in time) available if requested with confirmed air itinerary, at least 90 days prior to departure; transfer from airport in embarkation city (Ushuaia Airport "USH") to group hotel if arriving on day 1 of itinerary; transfer from group hotel to ship for embarkation; group transfer from ship to airport or central location at disembarkation; cabin accommodations and meals aboard the ship; scheduled landings/ excursions; coffee/tea/cocoa 24 hours daily; welcome and farewell cocktails; house wine/beer/soft drink with dinner; commemorative Expedition Jacket (yours to keep); pair of boots for use during the voyage; citizen science program; WiFi from the public computers in the library; 100 minute WiFi card (for use on your personal device); daily international news service; all port fees; all landing fees; digital voyage log; champagne and chocolates on arrival, complimentary mini-bar, and $100 gift shop certificate for Owner's Suite, Penthouse, Veranda, Deluxe, Single, and Promenade cabin categories.
-Subject to change without notice.
+One pre-voyage hotel night in designated embarkation city; early check-in (up to 24 hours prior to usual check-in time) available if requested with confirmed air itinerary, at least 90 days prior to departure; transfer from airport in embarkation city (Ushuaia Airport "USH") to group hotel if arriving on day 1 of itinerary; transfer from group hotel to ship for embarkation; group transfer from ship to airport or central location at disembarkation; cabin accommodations and meals aboard the ship; scheduled landings/ excursions; coffee/tea/cocoa 24 hours daily; welcome and farewell cocktails; house wine/beer/soft drink with dinner; a waterproof jacket; pair of boots for use during the voyage; citizen science program; WiFi from the public computers in the library; 100 minute WiFi card (for use on your personal device); daily international news service; all port fees; all landing fees; and a digital log.
+Deluxe, Promenade, Veranda, Penthouse, and Owner's Suites also include: En suite champagne and chocolates on arrival, complimentary mini bar (beer, wine, and soft drinks), an en suite Nespresso machine, and a $100 per person gift shop credit.
+Inclusions subject to change without notice.

 Any airfare or travel expenses associated with arrival in Ushuaia or Puerto Madryn; transfer from airport to group hotel, unless arriving on day 1 of the itinerary; pre or post voyage expenses in Ushuaia or Puerto Madryn; laundry and personal expenses incurred on board; alcohol and soft drinks (except as listed in the inclusions); onboard communication charges such as phone calls; WiFi from personal devices in excess of 100 minutes provided; staff gratuities; fuel surcharge (may apply in the event of significant fuel price increases).